Safecast/safecastapi/README.ops.md

 If you're working against an empty DB, you can run `rds:structure:load` to load a patched version of our `structure.sql` that's RDS-compatible.

-Please be sure you _don't_ do this against a production database as it will **DELETE** existing data.

 If you need to run any rails commands to debug anything you can do this:

 ```